 Spencer House Bed & Breakfast

-History of Spencer House and the "treasure" we've found
+History of Spencer House and the "treasure" we found

 In 1992 after much restoration, the house was opened as a bed and breakfast and was received by the town to much acclaim.
 Over 135 years after its construction, this Second Empire Victorian home is still an architectural showpiece welcoming even more guests to a glimpse of the past.
-We are asked about the rumored "treasure" that is in this house.
-We've talked to several Spencer relatives and finally know the secret.
-When the cornerstones were being placed, there was a lock of our unknown bride's hair placed.
-Maybe that's what took Mary so long to move in.
-We value that treasure, but we also think the real gift is this wonderful mansion built with love for the Spencer family, our family, and our guests who visit.
+We are asked about the "treasure" that is rumored to be somewhere in the house.
+We've talked to several Spencer relatives and finally know the secret...when the cornerstones were being placed, there was a lock of our unknown first bride's hair placed inside one of them.
+Maybe that's why it took Mary so long to move in.
+We value that treasure, but we also think the real gift is this wonderful mansion built with love for the Spencer family, our family, and our guests who stay with us.